thomasnield/classroom-scheduling-demo/README.md

 **Rooms:**

-Let's just start with one room.
-Bonus points if more rooms can be added to the model.
+Let's just start with one room to constrain capacity.
+Bonus points if more rooms/classes can be added as arguments to the model.

 * ROOM A
 * ~ROOM B~